 PointsBet Sportsbook was the first Michigan sports betting operator to offer up odds on Detroit reaching the dubious distinction.

-Well, Jacksonville won on Sunday, and the Lions didn’t.
+Well, Jacksonville won finally, and the Lions lost again.
+Then again.
 There was a dramatic shift with the Lions odds, and after losing to Cincinnati for the 0-6 mark, the Lions were just +800 to go 0-17.

 Other Michigan sportsbooks getting in on the action

-PointsBet has the 0-17 market cornered for now, but you can still have some stakes on the rest of the Detroit season.
+If you aren’t feeling the 0-17 bet, but you can still have some stakes on the rest of the Detroit season.

-At BetMGM Sportsbook, for instance, last week you could wager at +700 if any team will go 0-17.
+At BetMGM Sportsbook, for instance, you can wager at +700 if any team will go 0-17.
+According to the sportsbook, 50.2% of handle for the market is indeed on the Lions to finish 0-17.

 Will the Lions win a game this season?

-Anything can happen on any given Sunday, but other strong possible win candidates could be:
+Anything can happen on any given Sunday, but strong possible win candidates could be:

-- Oct.
-31 at home against Philadelphia (Lions +1 over the summer)
+- This Sunday at home against Philadelphia (Lions +1 over the summer; +3.5 on game week)

 - Nov.
 25 (Thanksgiving) at home against Chicago (Lions +3.5 summer)